Skip to main content

 Updating Preferred Names

-For Students, you can update your preferred first name in the MyPack portal.
+For Students, you can update your preferred name in the MyPack portal.
 Go to MyPack portal > Student homepage > Personal Information tile > Personal Details.
 Updates to your middle and/or last name must be completed in the Office of Registration and Records, 1000 Harris Hall.

 Please visit Student Services for additional information and instructions.